longevityframework/longevity/manual/context/config.md

 end.
 See [these
 instructions](https://github.com/longevityframework/longevity/wiki/How-to-create-a-new-JDBC-back-end)
 for details.

+details with writeTimestamps:

+- if created when writeTimestamps==false, createdTimestamp will always be null
+- if updated when writeTimestamps==false, createdTimestamp & updatedTimestamp will be left alone
+  - except mongo, which will voerwrite them

 {% assign prevTitle = "the longevity context" %}
 {% assign prevLink = "." %}